zwets/amr-trinity/snakemake/README.md

 This workflow is a scaled down and simplified version of the Snakemake workflow in [hAMRonization Workflow](https://github.com/pha4ge/hAMRonization_workflow.git).

-> **Note**: the workflow operates on assemblies (contigs) only.
-ResFinder and
+> ResFinder and RGI can process reads, but AMRFinderPlus only works with assemblies,
-> and RGI support reads directly, but AMRFinderPlus only takes assemblies.
+> which is why the workflow is defined only for FASTA inputs.

 ## Installation